sproul-club/sc-backend-docs/docs/api-docs/Admin-API.md

 ```

 ### Add gallery picture
-* Description: Adds a gallery picture to the club
+* Description: Adds a new gallery picture to the club with an image upload and a caption.
 * Path: `POST /api/admin/gallery-media/photo`
 * Headers:
     - `Authorization: Bearer <access_token>`